fairlearn/fairlearn-proposals/documentation/STRUCTURE.md

 The repository structure should look similar to [what scikit-learn has](https://github.com/scikit-learn/scikit-learn/tree/master/doc):

-- top-level doc directory has all the ReST files for the webpage except for API documentation and case studies
+- top-level doc directory has all the ReST files for the webpage except for API documentation and example notebooks
 - API documentation comes directly from the code documentation
-- case studies live in a separate top-level directory (scikit-learn calls it `examples`) as python files
+- example notebooks live in a separate top-level directory (scikit-learn calls it `examples`) as python files

 ### Less urgent